Getting Close to Alberta Birds of Prey

 The golden, wheat filled horizon stretched out in both directions as far as my eyes could see.
 The horizon line blurred at the ends as I squinted my eyes trying to take in such a vast landscape.
 It was a never-ending horizon, perfectly flat; when I stare at it I see a world of possibilities ahead of me, and with possibilities comes freedom.

 It’s not often in life we get to take in the landscape of freedom.
-In fact much of our lives we follow a well-worn path through adulthood that looks and feels nothing like freedom.
-We get caught up following the paths of others; mainly because it’s just easier that way.
+In fact, for much of our lives, we follow a well-worn path through adulthood that looks and feels nothing like freedom.
+We get caught up following the paths of others, mainly because it’s easier that way.
 Going off path is hard, it’s what I’ve been doing my entire life.
 I have the utmost respect for people who take a left when they are supposed to go right.
-I find when people break free from the norms they do something extraordinary.
+I find that when people break free from the norms, they do something extraordinary.
 That’s what Colin Weir did – he broke free in order to provide freedom to others – others with wings.

 Canadian Badlands